ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

     Field descriptors `units`, `method` and **one** of `taxon_name` or `taxon_field` required

-This is just a numeric variable where the groups apply to a taxa.
+A 'trait' in safedata is simply an observation of a property of organisms: that could be an observation on a single individual, aggregate measures across a sample of individuals or estimates of population or species level values.
+A numeric trait is just a numeric variable where the groups apply to a taxa.
 So, we need the method and units for the values, as for a standard numeric variable, and a link to taxonomic information as described in the examples above.
+An example numeric trait would be mass.

 ### Interaction data